 Mastering the Reverse-Seared Tomahawk

-The Ultimate Caveman Cut
+The Caveman Cut

 The Challenge of the Bone

-The massive bone presents two challenges:
+The massive bone gives you two big challenges:

 - Heat Deflection: The meat right next to the bone cooks slower than the rest of the steak.